 8 – Sorting – Sorting Trash

 This was a printable that my Two, Four, and Five did with me.
 It was beyond my Two, but the older kids understood how to separate the garbage from the recyclables.
-I found this at All Teachers Can Shine.
+(Sorry – I don’t remember where I got this from!)

 9 – Shapes, Matching – Truck Loading Shape Clip Cards